 This class will be held in a BYOD (Bring Your Own Device) classroom.
 Students must supply their own devices.
 Plug in outlets will be provided at each station.
 Please ensure you bring a laptop or device to every class.

 This course offering is in progress and full.
 Please check back next term or subscribe to receive email updates.

 In Progress and Full

 Upon successful completion of the course, the student will be able to:

 Define traditional marketing methods and new media marketing methods, and understand the difference between them.

 Assess which social media will work best to market your small business and how to use these tools.

-Construct a calendar which will drive your future social media marketing.
+Construct a social media marketing plan for a business, plus a calendar which will drive your future social media marketing.

-Interpret the etiquette of each of the social media networks.
+Be able to clearly define best practices and understand the etiquette of each of the major social networks.